Transferring Natural Language Datasets Between Languages Using Large Language Models for Modern Decision Support and Sci-Tech Analytical Systems: Results

-The metric results on the whole gold set for this prompt and the models are provided in Table \ref{ner_transferring_result}.
-As seen, the ChatGPT model shows the best results, where only 44 completely mismatched spans have in common.
-As for Llama3.1-8B, we see that it is six times worse than ChatGPT in terms of mismatched spans.
-However, the post-processing fuzzy search can effectively reduce the number of mismatched by the cost of a non-exact mismatch rising.
+The metric results on the whole gold set for this prompt and the models are provided in Table~\ref{ner_transferring_result}.
+As~seen, the~deepseek-chat-v3-0324+fs model shows the best results, where only 0.84\% of completely mismatched spans are in common.
+The~comparable results show other LLMs except for gpt-4.1-nano and llama-3.1-8b-instruct.
+As~for the latter, we see that it has a much bigger percentage of mismatched spans than the other LLMs and only a little more than half of exact matches.
+However, the~post-processing fuzzy search can effectively reduce the number of mismatches at the cost of a nonexact mismatch rising.
 We hypothesize that fine-tuning the post-processing could further improve the result.
-Generally, we can say that if one makes the instruction tuning of the Llama, it could show a much stronger result.
+Generally, we think that if one makes the instruction tuning of the Llama, it could show a much stronger result.
+It can certainly be found in cases where this strategy makes sense, considering the much lower inference cost of small~models.

 Lastly, we would like to compare the transferring task in our first view and those we ended up with.
-The first one that implies using indices consists of the next non-exhaustive cognitive steps: in the English text, find the symbols according to the start index and the end symbol, select symbols in between, translate the resulting substring into another language, locate in the text in another language the corresponding text, and determine the indices in such a way that the final substring will be necessary and sufficient.
-On the other hand, in the variant where the only substrings are used, the steps are similar except there are no steps with the index-related operations, so we can hypothesize that the second task is easier from the cognitive perspective.
-The fact that the LLM fails on the first task given that they are not bad at math \cite{Dao2023InvestigatingTE}, so including counting objects, we might say that the task complexity accounted as the number of cognitive steps is crucial for the LLM to complete the task successfully.
+The~first one that implies using indices consists of the next nonexhaustive cognitive steps: in the English text, find the symbols according to the start index and the end symbol, select symbols in between, translate the resulting substring into another language, locate in the text in another language the corresponding text, and~determine the indices in such a way that the final substring will be necessary and sufficient.
+On~the other hand, in~the variant where only substrings are used, the~steps are similar except there are no steps with the index-related operations, so we can hypothesize that the second task is easier from a cognitive perspective.
+The LLM fails on the first task, given that it is not bad at math~\cite{Dao2023InvestigatingTE}, so including counting objects, we might say that the task complexity is accounted for, as the number of cognitive steps is crucial for the LLM to complete the task~successfully.

-\subsection{Text translation}
+\subsection{Text~Translation}